Skip to main content

 OAuth 2.0 improves security by:

-• Never exposing user passwords to third-party applications
+• Never exposing user passwords to third-party integrations

 • Issuing access tokens with limited permissions